dsorokin/aivika/README.md

 All libraries were tested on Linux, Windows and OS X.

-The PDF documentation is available on the [Aivika Wiki] [6] website.
+The PDF documentation and installation instructions are available on the [Aivika Wiki] [6] website.

 ### Consulting